ENCODE-DCC/encoded/docs/AWS.rst

 After a few moments, it will return the domain name of your instance::

+For faster indexing you can use c4.4xlarge, but after indexing stop instance at console and restart it with an m4.xlarge or t2.large

     branchname-789abc-username.instance.encodedcc.org

 The deployment can take some time, especially if it's been a while since the last full database backup.